 How You Can Do This

-We don’t have an itinerary published yet, but if you have 10 days in Switzerland, I recommend spending several days in Lucerne or Zurich and then putting a majority of your time into the Bernese Oberland.
+With 10 days in Switzerland, we recommend spending several days in Lucerne or Zurich and then putting a majority of your time into the Bernese Oberland.
 You will need several days to visit the highlights, and to give you some contingency time if you get bad weather.
 Zermatt is also a wonderful place to visit and it needs two days minimum.

 Iceland is a country that has been on our list for a long time.
 We kept putting it off because so much has already been written about it and it sounded very touristy.
 But, at the advice of many of you, we decided to add Iceland to our summer itinerary.